Amcol188/criticalowl/content/privacypolicy.md

 If you wish to opt out of personalized advertising, you may do so by visiting {{< link href="www.aboutads.info" content="www.aboutads.info" >}}.
 To learn more about Interest-Based Advertising or to opt-out of this type of advertising by those third parties that are members of self-regulatory programs such as the Network Advertising Initiative, please visit the NAI’s website {{< link href="www.networkadvertising.org" content="www.networkadvertising.org" >}} which will allow you to opt out of Interest-Based Advertising by one, or all, NAI members.
 To learn more about Cross-App Advertising, please visit {{< link href="www.networkadvertising.org" content="www.networkadvertising.org" >}}.
 You can find instructions on how to use consumer choice mechanisms provided by major mobile operating systems here: {{< link href="http://www.networkadvertising.org/mobile-choices" content="http://www.networkadvertising.org/mobile-choices" >}}.

-If you have questions or concerns about the Company’s privacy policy or practices, please contact us via email to [info@contentreach.net](mailto:info@contentreach.net) or by mail to ContentReach LLC, 1765 Greensboro Station Place, Suite 900, McLean, VA 22102, USA.
+If you have questions or concerns about the Company’s privacy policy or practices, please contact us via email to [info "@" contentreach.net] or by mail to ContentReach LLC, 1765 Greensboro Station Place, Suite 900, McLean, VA 22102, USA.

 ADDITIONAL POLICIES AND RIGHTS COVERING THE EUROPEAN UNION OR EUROPEAN ECONOMIC AREA (“EEA”)